Cock Sparrer: Career

 The band performed several reunion concerts in 1992 (with Beaufoy returning and Daryl Smith coming in as long-term replacement for O'Neill), and in 1994 they released a new album, Guilty as Charged.
 In 1997, they released the album Two Monkeys.
 Since then, Cock Sparrer has occasionally toured and has performed sporadically at punk festivals including the Wasted/Rebellion festival.
 The band released their sixth studio album, Here We Stand, in November 2007.
 In April 2008 they headlined Rebellion Vienna and also headlined Rebellion Blackpool in August 2008.
 The following year Cock Sparrer headlined the Punk & Disorderly-Festival in Berlin.
 They also played Riot Fest in Chicago playing at the Congress Theater on 10/10/09 and headlined at the Metro on 10/11/09.
 They returned to play Riot Fest again in 2014.

 In 2012, Cock Sparrer marked their 40th anniversary along with Rancid who were celebrating their 20th anniversary.
 They played five sold-out concerts in the United States (two in Philadelphia, one in Boston, and two in San Francisco) and headlined the Christmas Bash in Birmingham as part of the Rebellion Festival on 8 December 2012.

 The band's seventh album Forever was released in mid-2017.

 In December 2023, it was announced Cock Sparrer would release their eighth studio album Hand on Heart in April 2024 on Cherry Red Records.
 The album was produced by James Bragg, who also produced their previous record Forever.
 In the run up to the album's release, the band released music videos for the songs "Here We Stand", "With My Hand on My Heart" and "I Belong to You".

 In popular culture

 UFC fighter Dan Hardy has used the song "England Belongs to Me" as his walk-out music.
 "Take 'em All" has a long history of being sung by Major League Soccer supporter groups, including the Empire Supporters Club, Garden State Ultras And Viking Army Supporters Club for the New York Red Bulls and the Emerald City Supporters for the Seattle Sounders FC.
 In 2022, the Seattle supporters ceased using the song after the Robb Elementary School shooting.
+It has also been sung by SK Sturm Graz fans after accomplishments such as a Championship or cup title.
+"I Got Your Number" Was used in the Jet engine segment of the 2010 comedy film Jackass 3D.